WHAT’s IN THIS ARTICLE:

 Implementing a Caching StrategyTo implement a caching strategy, the following steps are required (explained in detail in sections below):

-- Implement a single caching node, or constellation of nodes, directed to Appspace.
+- Implement a single caching node, or constellation of nodes (content proxy), directed to Appspace.

 - Configure the network for DNS, SSL certificates, and other security settings.

-- Configure the Appspace App to retrieve content from the caching node.
+- Configure the Appspace App to retrieve content from the content proxy.

 Reverse Proxy Recommendation